FluffyThePenguin/RSGBot_Archive/readMe.md

 }
 ```

-The test is slightly contrived to illustrate test structure.
+The test.
 Take note of comments beginning with "Note:":

 ```ts
 ...